mu-arch/ComfyMods/LetMePlay/README.md

 ﻿# Let Me Play
-  * Collection of tweaks and mods to improve player experience and accessability.
+  * Collection of tweaks and mods to improve player experience and accessibility.

 # Wards
   * Disable wards from flashing their blue shield.